dcoai/nftables/README.md

 ### NFTables

-NFTables.Port takes JSON requests and passes them on to nftables.
+NFTables.Port takes JSON requests and passes them on to the Linux nftables service.
 The Elixir NFTables library is a set of tools to query and build rule sets which can be applied via NFTables.Port.

-is an Elixir library, which builds expressions (as Elixir Maps), which can be converted to JSON and passed to the NFTables_Port for processing by libnftables.
-This library allows for constructing Tables, Chains, Sets, Rules, etc... in a composable elixer way

 **Generate JSON using NFTables library**